 There have been plenty of mornings, like this one, when I all I can do (or want to do) is curl up in a ball and let the tears stream down my face as I reminisce the days when pregnancy announcements didn’t run me over like a dump truck and the dream of having three children, a minivan and a family dog named Lassie all by the age of 30 was still alive (I will be 31 in September=dream dead).
 I think back to the days when I was able to joyfully attend a baby shower and not sit quietly in the corner as I question when it would be my turn.

-I find myself constantly looking back to the year 2007 when I stood in our tiny 475 square foot apartment and told the Hubs that I was going to stop taking birth control due to hating the way they made me feel.
+I find myself constantly looking back to the year 2007 when I stood in our tiny 475 square foot apartment and told my husband that I was going to stop taking birth control due to hating the way they made me feel.
 We both worried I would get pregnant right away and be forced to raise a child in such tight living quarters.
 Pfftt!
 Seven years later and I sit here worried that I will never be able to fill the extra bedrooms we now have with all the joys of giggles, toys, and sounds of pitter patters coming from their tiny feet.
 Ahhhh…those were the “glory days”.
 It was a time in my life when I didn’t have a doubt, fear, or worrisome thought in my head about my ability to grow a tiny human that would be part me and part Daniel.